Water Mains: Replacement and Maintenance

 Water Main Replacement Program

 Investing in water main replacement is paying off.
 We're seeing a downward trend in the number of main breaks per year since the 1970s.
 The chart shows an exception when the winter of 2013-2014 set record-breaking, long periods of extreme cold, which caused more main breaks than normal.
 Here is a chart showing 5- and 10-year main break averages from 2009-2018.

 New mains made of ductile iron pipe are designed to last over 100 years.
 They provide reliability of service, continued high quality water, and plenty of water pressure.
 The cost to replace one mile of water main is approximately $1.3 million.
 There is no special assessment to property owners.

 We have a long-range plan to replace aging water mains.
 Fifteen miles of main were completed each year, 2015, 2016 and 2017.
 Eighteen miles of main were replaced in 2018 and planned for 2019.
 This was a step up from previously replacing 2-6 miles of main per year.
 One mile may not seem a very long distance to replace.
 But each mile represents approximately 12 separate projects; 15 miles required administering about 180 contracts each year.

 Protecting the water infrastructure

-In the 25 years since the Crypto crisis in 1993, the Milwaukee Water Works invested $508 million in water treatment, water quality monitoring, water mains and pumping facilities, real-time monitoring, customer service, and security to ensure high quality water and water service.
+In the 25 years after the Crypto crisis in 1993, the Milwaukee Water Works invested $508 million in water treatment, water quality monitoring, water mains and pumping facilities, real-time monitoring, customer service, and security to ensure high quality water and water service.

 The Milwaukee Water Works owns 14 sizes of mains made primarily of cast iron, ductile iron; larger mains are made of high pressure concrete.

 The distribution system includes 2,000 miles of water mains.
-If laid end to end, the mains would form a pipeline long enough to reach from Milwaukee to Seattle.
-After we purify Lake Michigan water, it flows into large underground clearwells at the water treatment plants that temporarily hold the water before it is pumped into the distribution system.
+If laid end to end, the mains would reach from Milwaukee to Seattle.
+After we treat Lake Michigan water, it flows into large underground clearwells at the water treatment plants that temporarily hold the water before it is pumped into the distribution system.
 Water mains form an underground network in a grid system for distributing water.
 The utility also maintains 20,000 hydrants.